JamieHogg/JamieHogg.github.io/_posts/2017-11-08-snake_game_blog_4.markdown

 I also added a player health into the game.
 This I felt added more challenge to the game and made it more fun.
 To put it simply the player starts with 200 health, then each frame the player loses 1 health.
 If the player ever reached 0 health they'd game over so to stop this would have to collect blue pick-ups constantly which would reset the health to maximum.
 This was honestly a last minute addition so wasn't bug free but worked mostly as hoped.

+<b>Scene Changing</b><BR>
+Since the game starts off at a main menu, I decided making it possible to change scenes was necessary.
+So I made a Main Menu, Game, Settings and Game Over scene.
+I couldn't figure out how to make it change via clicking on text so just decided to do it via key inputs to simplify everything.
+I'm confident I didn't do the scene changing properly as I believe I'm just rendering each sprite over each other to make the effect of the scene changing as I couldn't work out how else to do it.
+I probably should've made the objects not being used be deleted when not in use but couldn't work out how to do it.

 <b>What Next?</b><BR>
 Now I just have to wait until friday then see what James thinks of my snake game and hope that it is good enough to pass.